Mayor says new St Vincent de Paul Centre “so needed”

 “It accords with the deeper values of St Vincent de Paul to be generous; seek integrity; be compassionate; show empathy; be responsive; provide advocacy and respect for each person,” said Stevens.

-St Vincent de Paul President, Terry Jordan, said, “We are standing on the shoulders of our past who showed care for one another.
-We can achieve this here in Levin, too.”
+St Vincent de Paul President Terry Jordan said, “We are standing on the shoulders of our past when we showed care for one another.
+We can achieve this here in Levin too.”

-Local Pukekaraka Chaplain and National Chaplain St Vincent de Paul, Pā Alan Roberts, invited the 40 persons present to come through the building with him and as he blessed it with holy water, to place their own blessing into the walls and rooms.
+Local Pukekaraka Chaplain and National Chaplain of St Vincent de Paul, Pā Alan Roberts, invited the 40 persons present to come through the building with him and, as he blessed it with holy water, to place their own blessing into the walls and rooms.